-Adoption of Pets in Singapore: Legal Considerations and Procedure
+Pet Adoption in Singapore: Legal Considerations & Procedure

 With an increasing number of households owning pets in Singapore, you too might be keen on adopting a pet to bring home.
 This article will explain the procedure and legalities associated with adopting a pet in Singapore.

 Are You Fit to be a Pet Owner?

 Prior to adopting a pet, take a look at the checklist by the National Parks Board (NParks) to determine whether you will be a suitable pet owner.